Jobs and Careers

 An insight into what employers might think of your social media profiles, by Hannah Collerson

-Most of us use several different social media platforms everyday.
-From Facebook, to Twitter, to Instagram, we spend a lot of time online.
+Most of us use several different social media platforms every day.
+From Facebook to Twitter, to Instagram, we spend a lot of time online.

 But when we’re sharing memes, gifs, or hilarious tweets, we don’t always think about what would happen if our employers were to stumble across our profiles.

-Most of us have a quick Facebook stalk when someone new enters our lives, and potential employers can sometimes do the same before hiring you.
-But depending on what you’ve ‘liked’, who’ve you’ve slated and what’s made you laugh out loud, your social media profile might just make or break your employment opportunities.
+Depending on what you’ve ‘liked’, who’ve you’ve slated and what’s made you laugh out loud, your social media profile might just make or break your employment opportunities.

 Here are 10 tips to help you keep your social media profiles employer-friendly.